It’s easy for an established brand to sell the latest iPhone or Air Jordan sneakers. Those products are trendy and in high demand.

-If you run a cleaning service, run a neighborhood cafe, or sell t-shirts, it can be intimidating to stand out in a noisy marketplace.
+If you run a cleaning service, run a neighborhood cafe, or sell t-shirts, standing out in a noisy marketplace can be intimidating.

 Yet millions of small businesses and startups sell unsexy products and services.
 And many of them are successful.